 - The most commonly used calculator was developed by Framingham Heart Study researchers.
 The National Heart, Lung, and Blood Institute has an online version of this risk calculator.
 It uses seven pieces of information (age, gender, total cholesterol, HDL cholesterol, smoking status, blood pressure, and the use of blood pressure medicine) to calculate the odds of having a heart attack in the next 10 years.

-- The newer Reynolds Risk Scores, one for men and one for women, include the Framingham variables plus family history of a heart attack, the level of C-reactive protein, a marker of inflammation and the level hemoglobin A1c, a marker of blood sugar control, among diabetic patients.
+- The Reynolds Risk Scores, one for men and one for women, include the Framingham variables plus family history of a heart attack; the level of C-reactive protein, a marker of inflammation; and the level of hemoglobin A1c, a marker of blood sugar control among diabetic patients.

-- The most recent CVD risk calculator, developed as part of the 2013 American College of Cardiology and American Heart Association (ACC/AHA) Guideline on the Assessment of Cardiovascular Risk, includes sex- and race-specific estimates of both 10-year and lifetime risks for atherosclerotic cardiovascular disease, and is available through the American Heart Association’s website.
+- The Heart Risk Calculator, developed as part of the 2013 American College of Cardiology and American Heart Association (ACC/AHA) Guideline on the Assessment of Cardiovascular Risk, includes sex- and race-specific estimates of both 10-year and lifetime risks for atherosclerotic heart disease.

-These calculators are useful for estimating the risk of developing cardiovascular disease among individuals who already have strong risk factors and who are at high risk for having a heart attack or stroke or other cardiovascular event.
-However, these calculators may underestimate the true lifetime burden of cardiovascular disease, especially in middle-aged adults, as more than half of all such cardiovascular events occur in individuals who aren’t classified as high risk.
-(9) In addition, while most American adults have low short-term risk of cardiovascular disease, two-thirds of them have a high lifetime risk.
-(10)
+These calculators are useful for estimating the risk of developing heart disease among individuals who already have strong risk factors and who are at high risk for having a heart attack or stroke or other cardiovascular event.
+However, these calculators may underestimate the true lifetime burden of heart disease, especially in middle-aged adults, as more than half of all such cardiovascular events occur in individuals who aren’t classified as high risk.
+In addition, while most American adults have low short-term risk of heart disease, two-thirds of them have a high lifetime risk.

-- The Healthy Heart Score was created by a team from the Department of Nutrition at Harvard School of Public Health to fill this gap.
-It estimates cardiovascular disease risk in seemingly healthy individuals.
-The Healthy Heart Score is a simple tool that can be used to identify individuals at high risk for cardiovascular disease due to unhealthy lifestyle habits.
+The Healthy Heart Score was created by a team from the Department of Nutrition at Harvard T.H Chan School of Public Health to fill this gap.
+It estimates heart disease risk in seemingly healthy individuals.
+The Healthy Heart Score is a simple tool that can be used to identify individuals at high risk for heart disease due to unhealthy lifestyle habits.
 Its use is intended to complement, not replace, existing primary prevention risk scores, since different calculators may be most appropriate for different populations.

-8. Greenland, P., et al., 2010 ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
-Circulation, 2010.
-122(25): p. e584-636.
+- Greenland P, Alpert JS, Beller GA, et al. 2010 ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
+Circulation.
+2010;122:e584-636.

-10. Marma AK, Berry JD, Ning H, Persell SD, Lloyd-Jones DM.
+- Marma AK, Berry JD, Ning H, Persell SD, Lloyd-Jones DM.
 Distribution of 10-year and lifetime predicted risks for cardiovascular disease in US adults: findings from the National Health and Nutrition Examination Survey 2003 to 2006.
-Circ Cardiovasc Qual Outcomes., 2010.
-2012;3:8-14.
+Circ Cardiovasc Qual Outcomes.
+2010;3:8-14.